mixologee/tirvandor/homebrewery-files/dm-toolkit-reference-homebrew.md

 2. Amulet of the Black Raven (Lord Shadows' focus)
 3. Crown of the Depths (Goldshore heirloom)
 4. Obsidian Keystone (controls volcanic seals)
-5. Fragments of the Sundering (reality-breaking shards)
+5. Fragments of the Worldrend (reality-breaking shards)

 {{pageNumber,auto}}
 {{footnote MAGIC ITEMS}}